cjacker/opensource-toolchain-rp2040/README.md

 make
 ```

-After built successfully, a lot of file include 'blink.elf', 'blink.hex' and 'blink.uf2' will be generated.
+After built successfully, a lot of files include 'blink.elf', 'blink.hex' and 'blink.uf2' will be generated.

 ## pico-extras

-There are also some additional libraries provided in 'pico-extras' that are not yet ready for inclusion the Pico SDK proper, or are just useful but don't necessarily belong in the Pico SDK. the corresponding examples is 'pico-playground'.
+There are also some additional libraries provided in 'pico-extras' that are not yet ready for inclusion the Pico SDK proper, or are just useful but don't necessarily belong in the Pico SDK. the corresponding examples for 'pico-extras' is 'pico-playground'.

 NOTE, it depend on pico-sdk, you need setup pico-sdk correctly first.